Training Outcomes Within Your Budget!

 How to Remove Table Formatting from a Range in Excel?

-a) In the Excel Table, right-click any cell.
+a) In the Excel table, right-click any cell

-A prompt will appear asking if you actually want to convert the table to a normal range, you can click on ‘Yes’ option.
-As a result, your data will still resemble a Table because the Table style Formatting is preserved.
-However, from a functional standpoint, it is just a typical range because all the Excel table's capabilities, like structural references, automatic expansion, built-in filters, etc., are lost.
+As a result, your data will still look like a table because the table-style formatting is preserved.
+However, from a functional standpoint, it is just a typical range because all the Excel table's capabilities, like structural references, automatic expansion, and built-in filters, are lost.

 Conclusion